Uniform attachment with freezing: Scaling limits: Distances in uniform attachment trees with freezing

 \subsection{An alternative distance using coalescence times}

-In this section, we introduce a new distance on the vertices of $\mathcal{lT}^{n}$ which will be more convenient to study, based on the coalescence time {between vertices}.
+{Recall that $d^{n}$ denotes the graph distance on the vertices $\V_{n}$ of the tree $\T_n$.} In this section, we introduce a new distance on {$\V_{n}$} which will be more convenient to study, based on the coalescence time {between vertices}.
 For every $n\in \N$, and $u,v\ \in \mathcal{T}^{n}$, set

 where we use the notation $\h$ introduced in \eqref{eq:defhn}. \begin{proposition} Let $\alpha \in (0,1)$ and $f:[0,1] \rightarrow \R_+$.
-Assume that \ref{hyp:f}, \ref{hyp:convf} and \ref{hyp:tight} are in force.
+Assume that \ref{hyp:conv1surf} and \ref{hyp:conv1surf2} are in force.
 Then for every $\e>0$,

 \end{proposition}

 \begin{proof} Recall that, for $v \in \mathbb{V}_{n}$ and $0 \leq i \leq \birth_{n}(v)$, $\H^{n}_{i}(v)$ is the height of vertex $v$ in $\mathcal{F}^{n}_{i}$.
 First note that by the definition of Algorithm \ref{algo2}, for every $u,v\in \V_{n}$, the nearest common ancestor of $u$ and $v$ in $\T^{n}$ is the root of the tree in the forest $\mathcal{F}^{n}_{\coal_{n}(u,v)}$ which contains $u$ and $v$.
 As a result, $d^{n}(u,v)=\H^{n}_{\coal_{n}(u,v)}(u)+\H^{n}_{\coal_{n}(u,v)}(v)$.
 So